Lumberjacks, Tie Hacks & River Pigs

 The earlier water-powered saw mills gave way to steam, greatly increasing output.

-The arrival of the Great Northern Railroad in 1889 opened new and larger markets for Montana’s timber, which in turn helped fuel growth in the early Flathead Valley.
+The arrival of the Great Northern Railway in 1889 opened new and larger markets for Montana’s timber, which in turn helped fuel growth in the early Flathead Valley and beyond.